-What is the Permanent Press Cycle on my Washer?
+What Does the Permanent Press Cycle Do?

-Ask the average person, aside from the most knowledgeable or experienced of laundry enthusiasts, what the Permanent Press cycle is on their new washer, and you’re likely to receive a blank stare in return.
-We’ve all seen it, we’ve all wanted to use it, but most of us have been afraid to do so because very few seem to know what it will actually do to our clothes?
+Ask the average person, aside from the most knowledgeable or experienced of laundry enthusiasts, what is the Permanent Press cycle on their washer, and you’re likely to receive a blank stare in return.
+We’ve all seen it, we’ve all wanted to use it, but most of us have been afraid to do so because very few seem to know what it will actually do to our clothes.
 Is Permanent Press a real setting or just a funny gag played on the public by manufacturers?
 Are the results reversible, or are they, well, permanent?

 After a little investigative research, it turns out not only is Permanent Press a real thing, you should probably be using it more often than you think.

 Before discussing this mysterious cycle, let’s first understand the basics of a washing machine.
 Every cycle can be broken down into three parts:

 - The temperature of the water

 - The speed at which the machine spins to remove the water from your clothing.